unlp-workshop/unlp-2024-shared-task/README.md

 1. Only LLMs with open weights such as Llama-2, Mistral, Phi-2, etc. are allowed for the shared task.

 2. The model should be able to run on GPU with 16GB VRAM and CUDA compute capacity 8.6.
 Some examples of suitable GPUs include NVIDIA GeForce RTX 3080/4090, RTX A4000, and A2.

-You are not limited in the type and amount of compute that you use for training.
+    - You are not limited in the type and amount of compute that you use for training.

+    - The model weights and activations should fit and stay in GPU memory entirely.
+CPU memory and disk offloading is not allowed.

+    - You can use external storage for retrieval-augemented generation and other non-parametric methods.

 3. The weights of the final model should be published on [the Hugging Face Hub](https://huggingface.co/) or a similar open platform.

 4. The data from the Ukrainian External Independent Evaluation (EIE) cannot be used for instruction tuning.

 Evaluation
 ----------